The three stages of product development where Design Sprints actually work

 • Problem: Restaurant owners struggled with onboarding, which delayed adoption and bookings.

-• Challenge: “How might we redesign the onboarding experience for restaurant owners on our table reservation platform to make setup quick and intuitive?”
+• Sprint Challenge: "How might we redesign the onboarding experience for restaurant owners on our table reservation platform to make setup quick and intuitive?"

-These sprints helped unblock product teams in the middle of delivery — improving adoption, clarifying usability, and reducing late-stage friction.
+These sprints helped product teams in the middle of delivery — improving adoption, clarifying usability, and reducing late-stage friction.

-And that made sense — the process felt familiar.
-It drew on techniques they already knew: brainstorming, sketching, prototyping, user testing.
+In the early years, Design Sprints were primarily championed by designers.
+The process felt familiar to them.
+It drew on techniques they already knew — brainstorming, sketching, prototyping, user testing.
+Adopting it was natural.

-Leaders who do have the authority to reframe problems, mobilize teams, and use Design Sprints not just as a method — but as a way of working.
+A decade after the methodology was popularized, Design Sprints remain underutilized by the very people who stand to benefit most — product leaders, innovation directors, and senior decision-makers who do have the authority to reframe problems, mobilize teams, and use Design Sprints not just as a method, but as a way of working.
+As a way of de-risking bold ideas and validating direction before things get expensive.

-So When Should You Use a Design Sprint?
+So when should you use a Design Sprint?

-but the earlier you do, the more leverage you gain.
+Apply it at any point in the product development journey.
+The earlier you do, the more leverage you gain.

 • Use it late (during delivery) and you'll fix what's broken.